-Adam Soltani is a University of Oklahoma graduate with a Master’s degree in Human Relations with a certificate in Organizational Diversity and Development.
+Adam Soltani is a University of Oklahoma graduate with a Master’s in Human Relations and a graduate certificate in Organizational Diversity and Development.
 He also holds a Bachelor of Arts in the field of Sociology from the University of Central Oklahoma.
-He has served the Muslim community in various capacities as a professional, including promoting and managing American Muslim artists for a London-based record label Meem Music, serving as an assistant director for outreach at the Islamic Society of Greater Oklahoma City, coordinating youth development programs at the Islamic Society of Edmond, and being one of the founding members of the Oklahoma Chapter of the Council on American-Islamic Relations.
+He has served the Muslim community in various capacities as a professional, including promoting and managing American Muslim artists for a London-based record label, Meem Music, serving as an assistant director for outreach at the Islamic Society of Greater Oklahoma City, coordinating youth development programs at the Islamic Society of Edmond, and being one of the founding members of the Oklahoma Chapter of the Council on American-Islamic Relations.

 Soltani was chair of the Oklahoma Conference of Churches’ Religions United Committee for a decade (2012 – 2022).
 He is a former member of the Oklahoma Democratic Party Religious Education Committee, a former board member of the Interfaith Alliance of Oklahoma, a former member of the planning committee for OKC’s Jewish-Muslim Film Institute, and a former member of the Islamic Society of Greater Oklahoma City Executive Committee.